NewRussiaCC Logo

 American team copyRussian team copy

-Props are the items held or used by actors onstage to make the action more realistic.Berdichev's show uses not many props but for staging a drama it is really necessary to have some.
-To identify a particular time, place and cultural setting in the play a few set props are needed: a wooden table 8-10ft long, wooden old chairs, old suitcases and old leather shoes (men, ladies and kids).
-If you would provide these props for the show; it will be greatly appreciated.
-We are already very thankful to Sofia Stolkarts for providing the Russian fur hat with earflaps (ушанка), to Anton Pasquvel for vintage patephone (phonograph) and retro radio receiver.
+Props are the items held or used by actors onstage to make the action more realistic.
+Berdichev's show does not have many props but for staging a drama it is really necessary to have some.
+To identify a particular time, placeand cultural setting in the play a few set props are needed: a wooden table 8-10ft long, wooden old chairs, old suitcases, and old leather shoes (men, ladiesand kids).
+If you could provide these props for the show; it would be greatly appreciated.
+We are already very thankful to Sofia Stolkarts for providing the Russian fur hat with earflaps (ушанка), and to Anton Pasquvel for the vintage patephone (phonograph) and retro radio receiver.
 Alik Gans made a prop lamp; he painted and electrified it.
-Thank you Alik!
+Thank you, Alik!

 The purpose of the Russian Drama Club is to educate and foster an appreciation for the theater arts among the Russian-speaking community in the Capital Region of New York State.
-Preserve, enrich and celebrate the use of the Russian language as a vehicle of cultural communication and understanding.
+Preserve, enrich, and celebrate the use of the Russian language as a vehicle of cultural communication and understanding.

 We provide encouragement for all levels of volunteer involvement and recognize their contributions as crucial to the success of the Russian Drama Club productions.
-We provide a supportive environment where everyone is welcome, regardless of skill level, ability or background.
+We provide a supportive environment where everyone is welcome, regardless of skill level, ability, or background.
 Volunteers are essential to the success of the Russian Drama Club.

-"Tsar Saltan" by A. Pushkin, Artistic Director Yuri Numkin.
+Production 2014 "Tsar Saltan" by A. Pushkin, Artistic Director Yuri Numkin.
 December, 2014

 tsar saltan 2015 1 tsar saltan 2015 2 tsar saltan 2015 3 tsar saltan 2015 4 tsar saltan 2015 5 tsar saltan 2015 6